 All things considered, changes in interest rates are crucial to forex traders since they have a significant impact on financial markets and Foreign exchange currency prices.
 And because central bank rates are already priced into currency pairs’ prices, traders usually try to anticipate the next move of central banks.
 In other words, it’s all about interest rate expectations.

-Higher interest rates of one economy will lead to higher valuation of its currency versus other foreign currencies, especially when taking into account the forex carry trade strategy used by many investors and financial institutions.
+Higher interest rates of one economy will lead to a higher valuation of its currency versus other foreign currencies, especially when considering the forex carry trade strategy used by many investors and financial institutions.
 So, whatever trading strategy you are going to use, following interest rate changes and interest rate expectations is vital for good fundamental analysis.